jeffhussmann/knock-knock/README.md

 Setting `donor_type` to `plasmid` causes knock-knock to be aware that the sequence has a circular topology when processing alignments to it.

-As an example, the contents of the `donors.csv` file included with knock-knock's example data are:
+As an example, the (truncated) contents of the `donors.csv` file included with knock-knock's example data are:
 ```
 name,donor_type,donor_sequence
 BCAP31_GFP11_U,ssDNA,CTACTGCTGTGGGATTTCTGTCCCTTTCCAGGCTG...